cujojs/rest/docs/mime.md

 These converters are loaded lazily and are located under `rest/mime/type/*`.
 So 'text/plain' is resolved to `rest/mime/type/text/plain`.
 The main MIME registry knows how to fetch these converters.
 Child registries extend from the main registry hierarchically and thus also get access to these provided converters.

-* Multipart support is only available for requests from browsers that has implemented XMLHttpRequest 2.
+* Multipart support is only available for requests from browsers that have implemented XMLHttpRequest 2.
 This includes most modern browsers with the exception of IE <=9.

 <a name="mime-converters-custom"></a>
 ### Custom Converters

 A converter is fundamentally a object with two methods: `read` and `write`.
 The read method accepts the entity as a string and returns an object.
 The write method accepts the entity as an object and returns a string.
 While not strictly required, the read and write methods are typically reflexive.
 A convert may implement either the read or write methods, but that limits the converters ability to handle response or request entities, respectively.

-The `read` and `write` methods may additionaly accept an `opts` argument.
-Common opts include the `request` or `response`, and a `client` to make further requests if needed.
+The `read` and `write` methods may additionally accept an `opts` argument.
+Common opts include the `request` or `response`, parsed `mime` type, and a `client` to make further requests if needed.
 Either a raw value or a promise may be returned.

 ```javascript
 numberConverter = {